Iraqi Dolma (Middle Eastern Stuffed Vegetables)

 Ways to make Iraqi Dolma faster and easier

 Now I know, the traditional Iraqi Dolma is quite the labour of love!
-I won't lie, I make it once every few months.
-This is a treat around here and I mostly go over to my mom's whenever she's making it!
-BUT there are ways to make a delicious pot of dolma MUCH faster.
-Here's how:
+I won’t lie, I make it once every few months.
+This is a treat around here and I mostly go over to my mom’s whenever she’s making it!
+But there are ways to make a delicious pot of dolma much faster.
+Here’s how:

 - Only make a small amount of the swiss chard and/or grape leaves if you find it time consuming.
 Also you can make the rolls larger which will be faster.
-Who cares what it looks like, right?

-- Prepare the vegetables the night before that way it's much quicker for you on the day
+- Prepare the vegetables the night before.

 How to halve this recipe